lumeohq/custom-functions/README.md

 lumeo-custom-function-create-repo <package_name>
 ```

-This will create a new directory with the name you provided, with a basic structure for a custom function repo.
-You can then add your custom functions to the repo and publish to a git repository.
+This will create a new directory with the name you provided, with a basic structure for a custom function repo, just like this repo.
+You can then add your custom functions to that repo and publish to a git repository.